CE the Signs – Child Exploitation Campaign

 We need as many people as possible across Cornwall and the Isles of Scilly to read and share the information on this website.
 By engaging with this campaign and sharing it with those you know, you can help to encourage people to come forward and report suspected child exploitation.

-Follow the link above to download some free resources and help to spread the word today about how important it is to #CEtheSigns.
+Follow this link to download some free resources and help to spread the word today about how important it is to #CEtheSigns.